3.

 A suitable profile can be selected from profile catalogues based on aerodynamic requirements.
 The shapes and aerodynamic data of thin and low camber profiles can be obtained from extensive airfoil catalogues used in aeronautics, for example [Abbott and Doenhoff, 1959].
 If a suitable blade profile is missing from the catalog, it must be developed and experimentally verified.

-The development of a new profile is usually based on different camber of the so-called base airfoil, which is a symmetrical smooth airfoil, see Figure 3.
+The development of a new profile is usually based on different camber of the so-called base airfoil, which is a symmetrical smooth airfoil, see Figure 4.
 There are many base airfoils differing from each other in shape, aerodynamic characteristics and other properties, see for example [Abbott and Doenhoff, 1959].
 The development of a new profile resulting from the cambering of a base airfoil makes it possible to systematically define the aerodynamic differences between different camber and to clearly catalogue these new profiles according to the base airfoil they are based on.

-Profile resulting from camber of basic airfoil
+Profile resulting from camber of base airfoil

 Profile cross-sections at root of blades